pgEdge/cli/cli/doc/spock.md

 ## COMMANDS
     COMMAND is one of the following:
+     db-create           # Create a pg db with spock installed into it. db-drop             # Drop a pg db.
      node-create         # Define a node for spock. node-drop           # Remove a spock node.
      node-alter-location # Set location details for spock node.